Robert Patten (actor)

 Robert Fitz Randolph Patten (October 11, 1925 – December 29, 2001) was an American film and television actor.
 He was perhaps best known for playing Lieutenant Jesse Bishop in the 1949 film Twelve O'Clock High.

+Personal life and death

-Patten died in December 2001 of cancer at his home in Malibu, California, at the age of 76.
+Patten married Marjorie Lloyd Ross on March 3, 1956, in Las Vegas.
+In 1962 he was named in the divorce case of Glynis Johns.
+Divorce Court in London granted a divorce to Johns's husband as a result of her adultery with Patten.
+He died in December 2001 of cancer at his home in Malibu, California, at the age of 76.